DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### Login, Logout, CORS, CSRF, CSP

-All the security measures for web-based application is covered by default in Spring Boot.
+All the security measures for web-based application are covered by default in Spring Boot.
 Here's where Spring Boot shines with sensible defaults.
 I highly recommend watching [videos from Spring Security lead Rob Winch](https://www.infoq.com/profile/Rob-Winch).